A guide to the teams, players and coaches in the Final Four

 55 - Years since Loyola's lone NCAA championship.

-77.2 - Shooting percent of Kansas big man Udoka Azubuike, leading the nation.
+77.2 - Shooting percentage of Kansas big man Udoka Azubuike, leading the nation.

 86.6 - Points per game by Villanova, tops in Division I.